panva/jose/docs/jwt/decrypt/interfaces/JWTDecryptOptions.md

 • `optional` **maxPBES2Count?**: `number`

-(PBES2 Key Management Algorithms only) Maximum allowed "p2c" (PBES2 Count) Header Parameter value.
-The PBKDF2 iteration count defines the algorithm's computational expense.
-By default this value is set to 10000.
-The value must be a positive safe integer or `Infinity`.
-Set it to `Infinity` to disable the limit.
+Maximum "p2c" (PBES2 Count) Header Parameter value, limiting PBKDF2 iterations and their computational expense.
+Defaults to 10000; must be a positive safe integer or `Infinity` to disable the limit.

 ***